 Long Lake-Cheboygan County, Michigan, USA

-Long Lake Cheboygan County visitor and community guide
+- Long Lake Cheboygan County Map

 When searching for Long Lake in Michigan, many lakes might fit the bill.
 More than two dozen lakes in this state bear the same name, scattered among more than 20 counties.
 For those interested in vacationing around a Michigan lake by that name, Cheboygan County’s Long Lake is an excellent choice.